DaylonSrinivasan/Japanese/README.md

 ## Required set-up

-1. npm i -g vercel@latest
-2. vercel env pull .env
+1. create a .env file with neo4j credentials (see .env.example)

 ## To update the database schema